-- Take a fiber supplement with psyllium (such as Metamucil) or methylcellulose (such as Citrucel) daily.
-Start with a small dose and very slowly increase the dose over a month or more.
+- Take a fiber supplement with psyllium (such as Metamucil) or methylcellulose (such as Citrucel) each day.
+Start with a small dose.
+Then very slowly increase the dose over a month or more.

 - Try pelvic floor (Kegel) exercises to strengthen your pelvic muscles.

-- Set a schedule for urinating every 2 to 4 hours, regardless of whether you feel the need.
+- Set a schedule for urinating every 2 to 4 hours.
+Go whether or not you feel the need.

-- Practice "double voiding" by urinating as much as possible, relaxing for a few moments, and then urinating again.
+- Practice "double voiding."
+This means urinating as much as possible, relaxing for a few moments, and then urinating again.

-- If you have trouble reaching the bathroom before you urinate, consider making a clearer, quicker path to the bathroom and wearing clothes that are easily removed (such as those with elastic waistbands or Velcro closures).
+- If you have trouble reaching the bathroom before you urinate, consider making a clearer, quicker path to the bathroom.
+Wear clothes that are easy to take off (such as those with elastic waistbands or Velcro closures).
 Or keep a urinal close to your bed or chair.

 - Anticholinergic and antispasmodic medicines such as oxybutynin and tolterodine calm the nerves that control bladder muscles and increase bladder capacity.
 Taking an alpha-blocker medicine with an anticholinergic may help with symptoms of urge incontinence and overactive bladder better than either medicine alone.1, 2